 Season 2 of True Detective is set in California and stars Colin Farrell, Rachel McAdams, Vince Vaughn, Taylor Kitsch, and Kelly Reilly.
 The public did not receive the second season as well as the first; nevertheless, it managed to gather more than 2.61 million viewers on average.
 Season 1, on the other hand, only has an average of 2.33 million viewers per episode.

 You can watch the trailer for the show’s second season embedded below:

-True Detective season 3 only has Nic Pizzolatto as writer and will tell a macabre crime story that takes place in the Ozarks and over 3 separate time periods, during which the mystery deepens.
+True Detective season 3 only has Nic Pizzolatto as a writer and will tell a macabre crime story that takes place in the Ozarks and over 3 separate time periods, during which the mystery deepens.
 The cast of season 3 will star Mahershala Ali as state police detective Wayne Hays and will be directed by Nic Pizzolatto and Jeremy Saulnier.
 However, Matthew McConaughey and Woody Harrelson will also contribute to the development of this season, together with other producers from seasons 1 and 2.
-Although no release date has been announced for the third season of True Detective, it’s pretty clear it will come out somewhere in 2018.
+Although no release date has been announced for the third season of True Detective, it’s pretty clear it will come out somewhere in 2019.

 True Detective won a British Academy Television Award in the Best International Programme category by BAFTA, one Emmy for outstanding directing, three Creative Arts Emmy awards for cinematography, main title design, make-up, and casting, and two Television Critics Association Awards.

 - Matthew McConaughey developed a 450-page, 4-stage analysis of his character Rustin Cohle to better grasp his evolution along the first season.